An axiomatic approach to virtual chains: Application to Hamiltonian Floer theory

 \part{Application to Hamiltonian Floer theory}

 Our goal in this part is to apply the formalism developed in the previous parts to Hamiltonian Floer theory.
-The treatment we provide follows the approach taken in \cite{AbouzaidGromanVarolgunes2021}, and is designed to be directly applicable for the study of local Floer homology pursued therein.
+The treatment we provide follows the approach taken in \cite{AbouzaidGromanVarolgunes2021}, and is designed to be directly applicable for the study of local Floer homology pursued therein. \begin{rem} We expect that the recent work of Bai-Xu \cite{BaiXu2022} and Rezchikov \cite{Rezchikov2022} will soon be adapted to reprove the results of this part, using geometrically constructed global charts. \end{rem}